 Practice in Place at Humber Street Gallery, Hull

-Lauren Saunders is exhibiting work at Humber Street Gallery in Practice in Place, a show that culminates the activity of the Fruit Factory Network.
-You can book your free slot to see the exhibition between 17 September – 13 December 2020 through Eventbrite.
+Lauren Saunders is exhibited work at Humber Street Gallery in Practice in Place, a show that culminates the activity of the Fruit Factory Network.
+People were invited to see the exhibition between 17 September – 13 December 2020.

 How do you experience the natural world?